 Code of Conduct

-All attendees, organisers, facilitator, mentors and venue staff involved in Global Diversity CFP Day are required to agree with the following code of conduct.
-Staff will enforce this throughout the event.
+All attendees, workshop organisers, facilitators, mentors and venue staff involved in Global Diversity CFP Day are required to agree with the following code of conduct.

 If the person you need to report is a member of the workshop team please contact the workshop organiser.

-If the person you need to report is the workshop organiser, please contact the global organising team
+If the person you need to report is the workshop organiser, please contact the Global Code of Conduct Team